-PNRA proposes a project to develop a Digital Archive Plan and associated processes to manage our digital data and improve the online finding aids at the Archive.
-This Plan will act as a roadmap to direct the improved handling and care of the digital assets in PNRA's collections and assure the preservation of this important King County heritage for future generations.
-The PNRA Digital Archive Plan will be made available to AKCHO members and others in the local cultural heritage community and can serve as an example and a model for building a digital archive at a small-sized organization with limited resources.
+PNRA has developed and refined the DAP and associated processes to manage digital data and improve the online finding aids at the Archive.
+This Plan acts as a roadmap to direct the improved handling and care of the digital assets in PNRA's collections and assure the preservation of this important King County heritage for future generations.
+The DAP will be made available to AKCHO members and others in the local cultural heritage community, and can serve as a model for building a digital archive at small, volunteer-ran organizations with limited resources.

-2.2.
-Standards, Best Practices and Guidelines Utilized
+2.2 Standards, Best Practices and Guidelines Utilized

-Details and links to most of these items are provided in Section 14: Resources.
+Details for these items are provided in Section 14: Resources.

 - Describing Archives: A Content Standard, Second Edition (DACS) cataloging standards - Digital Preservation Coalition - Digital Preservation Europe Repository Planning Checklist and Guidance (PLATTER planning template) - Dublin Core, PREMIS and METS metadata standards - A Framework of Guidance for Building Good Digital Collections.
-National Information Standards Organization (NISO). - Library of Congress, digital preservation guidelines - Minnesota Historical Society digitization guidelines - Northeast Document Conservation Center (NEDCC) Preservation Leaflets - Open Archival Information Systems Reference Model - Preserving Digital Objects with Restricted Resources (POWRR) - Society of American Archivists standards and best practices

-Trustworthy Repositories Audit and Certification: Criteria and Checklist (TRAC) audit guidelines
+National Information Standards Organization (NISO). - Library of Congress, digital preservation guidelines - Minnesota Historical Society digitization guidelines - Northeast Document Conservation Center (NEDCC) Preservation Leaflets - Open Archival Information Systems Reference Model - Preserving Digital Objects with Restricted Resources (POWRR) - Society of American Archivists standards and best practices - Trustworthy Repositories Audit and Certification: Criteria and Checklist (TRAC) audit guidelines

-2.3.
-Guiding Principles
+2.3 Guiding Principles